Inside the Bois de Blouneu,

 Louis Vuitton Foundation Museum of Art

-When traveling in Europe, even people who are not interested in art often visit art museums.
-Of course, other than the Louvre and the Musée d'Orsay, we introduce museums that you might be really interested in.
-This is the Louis Vuitton Foundation Museum!
-The Louis Vuitton Foundation Museum, which opened in 2014, is located in the Bois de Boulogne.
+When traveling around Europe, even people who aren’t interested in art tend to visit art museums at least once.
+In addition to the Louvre Museum and the Musee d’Orsay, I’d like to introduce you to another art museum that you might be really interested in.
+It’s the Louis Vuitton Foundation Art Museum!
+The Louis Vuitton Foundation Art Museum, which opened in 2014, is located in the Boulogne Forest.

-Although it is a bit far from the city center, it is a large fashion company, so you can see many good exhibitions and works through collaboration with famous art museums around the world.
+Although it is a bit far from the city center, it is a large fashion company, so they collaborate with famous art galleries from all over the world, so you can see many good exhibitions and works of art.

 Architectural design worthy of its reputation,